walf443/rrails/README.md

 * POSIX Environment (Linux 2.6 - , Mac OSX Montain Lion).
 Windows is not supported.
 * Ruby 1.9.3p194 or above

+## Installation

+Install from shell:

+    gem install rrails

+And it's done.
+No need to add rrails to Gemfile.

 ## Usage

 Run rails/rake and other commands using rrails: